MarwaMohamed299/E-CommerceSystemV2./README.md

 # E-Commerce System

 Welcome to the E-Commerce System project!
-This .NET Core application provides a robust foundation for building an e-commerce platform with CRUD operations, user authentication using Identity, logging, pagination, and search functionality.
+This .NET Core application provides a robust foundation for building an e-commerce platform with CRUD operations, user authentication using JWT, logging, pagination, and search functionality.